dmjz/stocks/README.md

-An app to chart stocks.
-Written by David Mason (https://www.freecodecamp.com/djmot) for FreeCodeCamp.
+An app to chart stocks written for FreeCodeCamp.

 User Story: I can view a graph displaying the recent trend lines for each added stock.